Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

 And even if you normally are able to pump at work without issues, sometimes situations (maybe you have a job interview, or have to travel) can come up that make it difficult to pump when you need to.

-One way to handle this is to come up with a strategy to “sneak” in a quick pumping session.
 For example, you can keep a small manual pump in your bag (like this one), run to the lactation room or restroom for five minutes, and pump as much as you can.
 (This one works well if you have a long day of interviews, or if you only get short breaks from work.)

-6. Consider getting a second pump to leave at work.
+6. Consider getting a second pump to leave at work

 Packing your pump up and hauling it to work every day on top of everything else you might need (laptop bag, purse, daycare bag) is time-consuming and is just one more thing that you have to juggle as a working mom.